-- (1) No motor vehicle work shall be permitted in association with a parking facility except under - (2) Parking shall be the principal use of all parking facilities.
-Spaces may be rented for parking, but
+- (1) No motor vehicle work shall be permitted in association with a parking facility except under emergency service work. - (2) Parking shall be the principal use of all parking facilities.
+Spaces may be rented for parking, but no other business of any kind shall be conducted in the structure.